isa-group/IDLReasoner/README.md

 			if(this.osName.contains("Windows")) {

-				this.curentCompiler = new MinizincResolutorWindows(this.fileRoute, this.solver);
+				this.curentCompiler = new WindowsResolutor(this.fileRoute, this.solver);

 			}else{